 (4) Is not on a voluntary leave without pay for personal reasons.

 These employees may continue group insurance coverage during a period of leave without pay provided the applicable premium payments are made to Payroll Services when due.

 b.
 Leave without Pay

 Going on leave without pay is a qualifying life event (QLE).
-Employees may make changes to their insurance coverages and TexFlex elections that are consistent with the event effective the first of the month following the month the employee goes on leave without pay.
+Employees may make changes to their insurance coverages and TexFlex elections consistent with the event.
+These changes will be effective the first of the month following the month the employee goes on leave without pay.
 An employee may change from FMLA to straight leave without pay status.
 The maximum period of eligibility while in a leave without pay status is 12 continuous months.
 When the maximum period of leave without pay is reached, all GBP coverage is automatically canceled.

 c.
 Upon the Death of a Covered Employee

 The covered dependents of an employee may continue the health and dental coverages in which they were enrolled on the date of the employee's death, provided the employee has at least 10 years of eligible retirement service credit and 10 years of participation with a GBP- participating agency or institution.
 The surviving dependents must pay their monthly insurance premium or their coverage will be canceled.
 Once the coverage is canceled, it cannot be reinstated.
 A surviving spouse may continue coverage as long as he or she pays the monthly premium.
 Surviving children may continue coverage as a surviving dependent only as long as they continue to meet GBP eligibility requirements and pay monthly premiums.
 Neither the state nor Texas Tech provides employer contributions toward the cost of coverage for the surviving spouse and/or children.